the history of yeovil's pubs

 The Fleur de Lys was built in 1936 to serve the Mudford Road / St Michaels Avenue area where much inter- and post-war housing was being developed.
 In that sense it is a typical 'estate' pub of the period, red brick under a tiled roof in much the same vein as the Green Dragon, Milford Inn, Royal Standard and the Sun.

-In recent years the Fleur de Lys has had several changes of licensee and has spent a fair period of time closed, but is now open once again.
+In recent years the Fleur de Lys has had several changes of licensee and has spent a fair period of time closed, but is now open as a Co-op convenience store.

 The following is part of an article from the Western Gazette of 4 January 1993 (and it could have been published last week!) -